Enter the Mayflash / TigerGame driver as the Alternative to XBCD.

 Legalities of the software.

 The software doesn’t really appear to be made by “Mayflash” or this mythical “TigerGame” company.
-But it seemed like they were using another developers code to package in conjunction with their hardware.
-They were using drivers from the Xinan Ruida Electronic Factory which if you google their name you’ll get countless of other knock off third party adapters not necessarily made by Mayflash appearing on amazon.
+But it seemed like they were using another developer’s code to package in conjunction with their hardware.
+They were using drivers from the Xinan Ruida Electronic Factory which if you google their name you’ll get countless other knock-off third-party adapters not necessarily made by Mayflash appearing on amazon.
 Perhaps this could be another reason why Mayflash wants to walk away from this sketchy part of their company history.